-Burn Injury Lawyers in Birmingham
+Burn Injury Attorneys in Birmingham, Alabama

 Burn injuries are an especially gruesome, painful, and potentially disfiguring injury type.
 Occurring as the result of a number of different accidents and varied in their source, there are approximately half a million hospital admissions and visits to emergency room departments related to burn injuries every year in the United States, according to the American Burn Association.
 The World Health Organization (WHO) refers to burns as a “global public health problem.”